Leoš Janáček: Legacy

 Janáček belongs to a wave of twentieth-century composers who sought greater realism and greater connection with everyday life, combined with a more all-encompassing use of musical resources.
 His operas, in particular, demonstrate the use of "speech"-derived melodic lines, folk and traditional material, and complex modal musical argument.
-Janáček's works are still regularly performed around the world, and are generally considered popular with audiences.
-He would also inspire later composers in his homeland, as well as music theorists (among them Jaroslav Volek) to place modal development alongside harmony of importance in music.
+He would also inspire music theorists (among them Jaroslav Volek) to place modal development at the same level of importance as harmony in music.
+Along with Dvořák and Smetana, he is generally considered one of the most important Czech composers.

-The operas of his mature period, Jenůfa (1904), Káťa Kabanová (1921), The Cunning Little Vixen (1924), The Makropulos Affair (1926) and From the House of the Dead (after a novel by Dostoyevsky and premièred posthumously in 1930) are considered his finest works.
+The operas of his mature period, Jenůfa (1904), Káťa Kabanová (1921), The Cunning Little Vixen (1924), The Makropulos Affair (1926) and From the House of the Dead (after a novel by Dostoevsky and premièred posthumously in 1930) are considered his finest works.
 The Australian conductor Sir Charles Mackerras became very closely associated with Janáček's operas.

-Janáček's chamber music, while not especially voluminous, includes works which are widely considered twentieth-century classics, particularly his two string quartets: Quartet No. 1, "The Kreutzer Sonata" inspired by the Tolstoy novel, and the Quartet No. 2, "Intimate Letters".
+Janáček's chamber music, while not especially voluminous, includes works which are widely considered twentieth-century classics, particularly his two string quartets: Quartet No. 1, "The Kreutzer Sonata" inspired by the Tolstoy novella, and the Quartet No. 2, "Intimate Letters".
 Milan Kundera called these compositions the peak of Janáček's output.

-The world première of Janáček's lyrical Concertino for piano, two violins, viola, clarinet, French horn and bassoon took place in Brno on 16 February 1926.
-It was also performed at the Frankfurt Festival of Modern Music in 1927 by Ilona Štěpánová-Kurzová.

-A comparable chamber work for an even more unusual set of instruments, the Capriccio for piano left hand, flute, two trumpets, three trombones and tenor tuba, was written for pianist Otakar Hollmann, who lost the use of his right hand during World War I. After its première in Prague on 2 March 1928, the Capriccio gained considerable acclaim in the musical world.

-Other well known pieces by Janáček include the Sinfonietta, the Glagolitic Mass (the text written in Old Church Slavonic), and the rhapsody Taras Bulba.
-These pieces and the above-mentioned five late operas were all written in the last decade of Janáček's life.

 Janáček established a school of composition in Brno.
 Among his notable pupils were Jan Kunc, Václav Kaprál, Vilém Petrželka, Jaroslav Kvapil, Osvald Chlubna, Břetislav Bakala and Pavel Haas.
 Most of his students neither imitated nor developed Janáček's style, which left him no direct stylistic descendants.
 According to Milan Kundera, Janáček developed a personal, modern style in relative isolation from contemporary modernist movements but was in close contact with developments in modern European music.
 His path towards the innovative "modernism" of his later years was long and solitary, and he achieved true individuation as a composer around his 50th year.